Chile Country Commercial Guide

 Using an Agent or Distributor

 Chile is a relatively small market where relationships in the business community are key to success.
 The selection of a Chilean agent or representative is an extremely important decision for U.S. exporters and merits a thorough review of possible candidates, their qualifications, and capabilities.
-U.S. companies are invited to make full use of the wide range of market entry and partner search services offered by the U.S. Department of Commerce U.S. Commercial Service, and for agricultural exports, the U.S. Department of Agriculture’s Foreign Agricultural Service.
+U.S. companies are invited to make full use of various types of market entry and partner search services offered by the U.S. Department of Commerce U.S. Commercial Service, and for agricultural exports, the U.S. Department of Agriculture’s Foreign Agricultural Service.

 Establishing an Office